amouro/drupalden_iwakuni_2023/section-4.md

 <!--
 After the typing issue, let's see the sorting issue.

-In english we often sort with the alphabet for title of articles, taxonomy tags, or names for example.
+In English we often sort with the alphabet for title of articles, taxonomy tags, or names for example.

 It is entirely different when sorting in Japanese or Chinese.